 Year-on-year comparisons are made to the estimates produced to ascertain whether or not continuity of the estimate may raise concerns.
 When this occurs, intervention to adjust the weights in the process is considered.
-For example changes to the sample size of the Annual Services Inquiry going from 2007 to 2009 raised a concern in relation to Rental & Leasing sector (NACE 77), necessitating adjustments to weights.
+In 2016 an intervention of this form was deemed necessary for certain industries using products from the Renting & Leasing (NACE 77) division due to local year-on-year movement in certain Use table cell values.